Night Vision vs. Full-Color Night Vision Cameras: Which Is Better for Your Security System?

 Published on 23 February 2026 at 21:33

-When choosing a CCTV camera installation for your home or business, one of the most common questions customers ask is:
+When choosing a security camera for your home or business, one of the most common questions customers ask is:

 “What’s the difference between night vision and full-color night vision cameras?”

-If you’re investing in home security cameras, understanding how each technology works will help you choose the right system for your property.
+If you’re investing in a home security system, understanding how each technology works will help you choose the right system for your property.

 What Is a Traditional Night Vision Camera?